Hay'at Tahrir al-Sham: Ideology and governance

-Abu Jaber, one of Tahrir al-Sham's leaders, was arrested several times by the Syrian government accusing him of holding Salafi-jihadist beliefs.
-He was imprisoned at the Sednaya Prison in 2005 and released among several jihadist prisoners in 2011 who would form several Salafist rebel groups during the Syrian Civil War.
-Abu Jaber has also professed a belief in "Popular Jihad", a bottom-to-top approach in which jihadists would win the hearts and minds of the people, before setting out to establish jihadi governance, after receiving enough popular support, which is notably the opposite of ISIL's "elite Jihad" top-to-bottom approach by a vanguard.
-Ayman al-Tamimi of The Combating Terrorism Center reported in February 2017 that despite public statements by Tahrir al-Sham's leaders and partisans, the group was still mostly an al-Qaeda-aligned group.
+Abu Jaber Sheikh, a prominent scholar and chief of the Shura Council of Tahrir al-Sham, was arrested several times by the Ba'athist regime, which accused him of holding Salafi jihadi beliefs.
+He was imprisoned at Sednaya Prison in 2005 and released in 2011 alongside several jihadist prisoners who later formed Salafist rebel groups during the Syrian civil war.
+Shaykh advocates for "Popular Jihad," a grassroots approach that focuses on winning popular support before establishing Islamic governance, contrasting with IS's "Elite Jihad," which relies on a vanguard to lead from the top down.
+Aymenn Jawad Al-Tamimi of the Combating Terrorism Center claimed in February 2017 that despite public statements by Tahrir al-Sham's leaders and partisans, the group (at the time) was essentially al-Qaeda-aligned.

-On 18 June 2019, HTS released a statement offering condolences to Egypt's former President Muhammad Morsi upon his death.
-In an interview given to the PBS Frontline documentarian Martin Smith, Abu Muhammad al-Joulani stated regarding the religious doctrines and political goals of Tahrir al-Sham: "to limit the description of the HTS to only being a Salafist or jihadist, I believe, needs a long discussion.
-And I don’t want to comment on that now, because it would take a lot of research and study.
+On 18 June 2019, HTS released a statement offering condolences to Egypt's former president Muhammad Morsi upon his death in Egyptian custody.
+In an interview given to the PBS Frontline documentarian Martin Smith, Abu Mohammad al-Julani stated regarding the religious doctrines and political goals of Tahrir al-Sham:

+To limit the description of the HTS to only being a Salafist or jihadist, I believe, needs a long discussion.
+And I don't want to comment on that now, because it would take a lot of research and study.
 We are trying today to talk about Islam in its real concept, the Islam that seeks to spread justice and aspires for building and for progress, and to protect women and preserve their rights, and for education as well.
-So if we agree that there’s an Islamic rule in the liberated areas, we say that there are universities, by Allah’s grace, full of students, two-thirds being female students.
+So if we agree that there's an Islamic rule in the liberated areas, we say that there are universities, by Allah's grace, full of students, two-thirds being female students.
 There are more than 450,000 to 500,000 students enrolled in schools.
 There are fully functioning hospitals in the liberated areas, and there are people working to build towns and pave roads.
 Others are trying to establish an economic system for people to live securely and peacefully.
-And there’s a judicial system that seeks to give people back their rights and not only to punish the wrongdoers.."
+And there's a judicial system that seeks to give people back their rights and not only to punish the wrongdoers in the way some people would think, when they hear it is an Islamic or a Salafi group.